yeeegit/React-NextJS-Projects/reactCalculator/README.md

+# Do not forget to write "npm i" in terminal for missing modules via nodejs

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.